isc-projects/stork/doc/usage.rst

 formed e-mail.
 First and lastname fields are mandatory.
 Password must only contain letters, digits,
 @, ., !, +, - and must be at least 8 characters long.

-As of Stork 0.3 release, the users are be associated with one of the two predefined groups (roles), i.e. ``super-admin`` or ``admin``, which must be selected when the user account is created.
-The users belonging to the ``super-admin`` group are granted full privileges in the system, including creation and management of users' accounts.
+Currently, the users are be associated with one of the two predefined groups (roles), i.e. ``super-admin`` or ``admin``, which must be selected when the user account is created.
+The users belonging to the ``super-admin`` group are granted full privileges in the system, including creation and management of user accounts.
 The ``admin`` group has similar privileges, except that the users belonging to this group are not allowed to manage other users' accounts.

 Once the new user account information has been specified and all requirements are met, the